AeroScripts/PalBuddyGuy/README.md

 <ol>1.
 Run.bat</ol>
 <ol>2.
 Start SRaniple</ol>
 <ol>3.
 Launch VRC with https://github.com/benaclejames/VRCFaceTracking or Neos that can trigger facetracking to be active (Green, not orange)</ol>
+<ol>4.
+On the script.py window use 'record' command to start recording datasets, enter in the dataset name to be used</ol>
+<ol>5.
+After recording datasets add datasets in the order list on script.py order</ol>
+<ol>6.
+Convert datasets .plk to .mmap with 'convertmmap'</ol>
+<ol>7.
+Use 'Train' command to train to the datasets, loss/avg should be below 0.001
+<ol>8. 'save' to save model.
+Will show up as buddypal.pt in the folder

 ### Script usage